mayakraft/SVG/readme.md

 sketch.appendChild(circle);
 ```

-*circle* is nothing more than a SVG circle object.
+Nothing is overloaded, this library depends on conventional SVG, CSS, and HTML commands. *circle* is nothing more than a SVG circle object.
 It's possible to call familiar HTML DOM object methods on these, as is happening with `appendChild`.
 And the attributes being set are simply SVG-spec attributes.